max-ivaneychyk/audio-joiner/README.md

 ## Usage

-Add sounds in format mp3 in folder ./files.
+Clear and add sounds mp3 in folder `./files/`.

 And execute command on console with name output file:
 ```javascript